About Laughter Yoga

 If you open yourself up to trying something new and unusual, with the goal of being more lighthearted, giving yourself permission to be more playful, you will soon unleash the power of your laughter.
 It really is a health phenomenon with only good side effects!

-This year marks the 24th Anniversary and plans and construction are underway to open Laughter Yoga City outside of Bangalore, India.
+This year marks the 27th Anniversary and plans and construction are underway to open Laughter Yoga City outside of Mumbai, India.